fodninetyfive/fodninetyfive.github.io/_posts/mydocuments/yellowcarding/2023-10-18-you-just-read-the-wikipedia-page.md

 "Kenny's been really putting in work, Ber.
 Be a fucking human being and spare 3 minutes of your Tuesday.
 You know how much it would mean to him."

 What did she know?
-She didn't have his taste for gold records - she wasn't the CEO of Motown!
+She didn't have his taste for gold records—she wasn't the CEO of Motown!
 But she had a persistence he'd always admired.
-He couldn't help himself - that look, as stern as it was, was a time machine.
+He couldn't help himself—that look, as stern as it was, was a time machine.
 The confidence in her eyes twisted his stomach into knots the way it had all those years ago.
 Helpless, he relented.

 "Fine.
 Start it again from the top.
 But I'm way too hungry to wait any longer."